-This Outback road trip itinerary is a guest post from Cat and Joe.
+This Outback road trip itinerary is authored by Cat and Joe.

 After living in Australia for over four years, we can categorically say that our Outback road trip between Alice Springs and Uluru has been our favourite.
 This may come as a surprise as most people’s view of the Outback that we’ve spoken to is that it’s a lifeless desert, but there is no place in the world like the Red Centre.